 - Contribute meaningfully to AFS

-- Improve student education and representation
+- Improve student and early career professional education and representation

 - Establish and expand your professional network